protoben/resume/resume.md

     + Sockets programming, 802.11 / packet radio
     + Security oriented reverse engineering and protocol analysis

-* Did research projects / coursework in the following:
+* Did research projects in the following:
-    + Low-level programming on ARM
+    + Quantum algorithms and quantum, post-quantum, and classical cryptography
+    + Protocol emulation for honeypots and Symbolic execution
     + JPEG, MPEG4 / H.264, SIFT
-    + Computability theory, complexity theory, information theory

-* Worked on a number of small projects related to networking, cryptography, and security.
+* Worked on a number of projects related to networking, cryptography, and security.
 They are available on my [github](https://github.com/protoben).

 Experience